TheSatoLab/Estimatation_of_transmissibility_of_each_viral_lineage/README.md

-# Estimation of the transmissibility of each viral lineage
+# Estimation of the relative growth rate of each viral lineage

 ## Summary
 To estimate the relative growth rate of each SARS-CoV-2 lineage, we established a statistical model representing the epidemic dynamics of each viral lineage based on the viral genomic surveillance data.